-• Understand the basic fundamentals of creating, analyzing, comprehending, applying, integrating, and critiquing acting in a theatrical space.
+• Understand the basic fundamentals of creating, analyzing, comprehending, applying, integrating, and critiquing theatre.

-- Learn to focus concentration. - Develop spontaneous and imaginative performance skills (while learning to build a sense of ensemble); - Work through a series of exercises designed to establish relationships, strengthen sensory recall and the ability to communicate memories, details and emotions through responses to objects, characters, situations and the environment. - Improve expressing physically and vocally (and focused) on/off stage. - Understand what it means to listen to an acting partner and react to them within the confines of a theatrical situation (to react truthfully in the moment). - Have a basic understanding of character relationships and status. - Develop creativity, self-confidence and decision-making skills. - Possess at least one audition monologue.
+- Develop spontaneous and imaginative performance skills (while learning to build a sense of ensemble); - Work through a series of exercises designed to establish relationships, strengthen sensory recall and the ability to communicate memories, details and emotions through responses to objects, characters, situations and the environment. - Understand what it means to listen to an acting partner and react to them within the confines of a theatrical situation (to react truthfully in the moment). - Have a basic understanding of character relationships and status. - Develop creativity, self-confidence and decision-making skills.